Johnsalzarulo/iteration.tools/index.md

 Used them a bunch of times for random sticker projects.
 Recomended by John.

 ### [One Month](https://mbsy.co/onemonth/41557375) `10% off any course`
+You can learn the foundations of Python, Javascript, or Ruby in just 30 days.
 A great site for deep dive development training for newer coders.
 This is one of the first tutorials that John ever went through.